d-krupke/cpsat-primer/README.md

    parallelization, ...
 5. [How does it work?](#how-does-it-work): After we know what we can do with CP-SAT, we look into how CP-SAT will do all these things.
+6. [Large Neighborhood Search](#large-neighborhood-search): The use of CP-SAT to create more powerful heuristics.
+7. [Further Material](#further-material): Some more resources if you want to dig deeper.

 > :warning: This is just an unofficial primer, not a full documentation.
 I will provide links to more material whenever
 > possible.
 Additionally, I also add some personal experiences whenever I consider it helpful.